Bendzuke/Bendzuke/README.md

 ### Greetings 👋 🤓

+- 🔭 I’m currently working on everything.
+- 🌱 I’m currently learning Javascript.
+- 💬 Ask me about the weather.
+- 🇸🇯
 <!--
 **BigBenxoxo/BigBenxoxo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.